raylas/caddy/README.md

 # caddy

-A [Caddy](https://github.com/caddyserver/caddy) Docker image, with some additional goodies.
+A [Caddy](https://github.com/caddyserver/caddy) binary and Docker image, with some additional goodies.